slspeek/linux-beginners-cursus/samenvatting.md

 1. Systeemmenu

     a.
 Volume regeling

     a.
+Instellingen

+    a.
 Netwerk instellingen

     a.
 Vergrendeling

     a.
 Uitschakelen en afmelden

 1. Afmelden/Uitzetten